SuperOfficeDocs/superoffice-docs/user-guide/en/user/StandardCRM/chap06/changing-the-end-time-for-follow-ups-in-the-diary.md

 # Change the end time for follow-ups in the Diary

+> [!NOTE]
-**Note**: You can only edit follow-ups where you are the owner.
+> You can only edit follow-ups where you are the owner.
 If you are viewing another associate's diary, you can only edit follow-ups where the selected associate is the owner.

 In the **Diary** screen, you can change the end time for a follow-up without having to open it: